poseidon/matchbox/docs/cloud-config.md

 # Cloud Config

 !!! warning
-    Migrate to [Container Linux Configs](container-linux-config.md).
+    Migrate to [Ignition configs](ignition.md).
 Cloud-Config support will be removed in the future.

 CoreOS Cloud-Config is a system for configuring machines with a Cloud-Config file or executable script from user-data.
 Cloud-Config runs in userspace on each boot and implements a subset of the [cloud-init spec](http://cloudinit.readthedocs.org/en/latest/topics/format.html#cloud-config-data).
 See the cloud-config [docs](https://coreos.com/os/docs/latest/cloud-config.html) for details.